mhwood/eccoseas/docs/source/north_atlantic_regional_model/overview.rst

   :width: 400
   :alt: Bathymetry of the North Atlantic regional model

-The construction of this model showcases additional components of the eccoseas package in the downscale and ecco modules, specifically those pertaining to sea ice.
+As we can see in this domain, this model is build on a curvilinear grid rather than a regular rectangular grid.
+As a result, vector quanties such as water velocity need to be interpolated onto the curvilinear grid rather than provided in zonal and meridional directions.
+Further, this region of the ocean has sea ice.

-The functions used in this demo include the tasks in the following list:
+The construction of this model showcases additional components of the **eccoseas** package in the *downscale* and *ecco* modules pertaining to vector rotations and working with sea ice variables.

-1. Reading ECCO Version 5 seaice output fields
+Required ECCO Data
-5. Reading and writing sea ice fields
+^^^^^^^^^^^^^^^^^^

 For this example, the following list of files are required from the ECCO Version 5 Alpha State estimate.
 These files are available on the `ECCO drive <https://ecco.jpl.nasa.gov/drive/>`_.

-.. list-table:: ECCO files required to construct the California regional model
+.. list-table:: ECCO files required to construct the North Atlantic regional model
    :widths: 50 50
    :header-rows: 1